BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 The live themes staining the visual mood

-The sort of language the brand needs to hold
+The sort of language BAT needs to keep

 Reader fantasy